surgieboi/backendless-ecommerce-platform/README.md

 - Works accross all modern browsers and devices.
 - Get up and running on your backendless ecommerce platform with just 1 script.
-- Supports no-code/ low-code platforms.
+- Supports all platforms, including no and low code ones too.
 - Retain full creative control of your platform, plug in non-invasive checkout experience allowing your users retain your brand feel.

 ## Getting Started

 1. Login to [Dola](https:dola.me).

-2. Navigate to settings and click on `Become a merchant` and go through the onboarding process. make sure that the `websiteURL` field matches the baseURL of your site.\*
+2. Navigate to settings and click on `Become a merchant` and go through the onboarding process. make sure that the `websiteURL` field matches the baseURL of your site.

 3. When selecting how to get set up, Depending on your use case, you can select the `Javascript SDK` option or the `HTML Attributes` option.
-Each option exposes a corresponding script for getting you started for that option. simply copy and paste this script into your app to get started with `Now`;
+Each option exposes a corresponding script for getting you started for that option. simply copy and paste this script into your app to get started with `Now`.

-- This guide will help you understand how each option works and how to implement each with Dola.\*
+- This guide will help you understand how each option works and how to implement each with Dola.

 ## Installation

 > Paste the copied script snippet for your preferred setup option in to the `<head>` section of your base html file.

-## Set up Options
+## Setup Options

 Dola can be implemented in two different ways, via a `Javascript SDK` option or an `HTML Attributes` approach.